Tuesday, November 19, 1991

 (Click on award to learn more).

-“U2 spent several chilly months arguing over how they wanted to sound in their second decade.
-Larry Mullen Jr. and Adam Clayton were in the ‘Ain’t broke, don’t fix it’ camp while Bono and The Edge campaigned for changing everything.”
+Before they reached this point, though, “U2 spent several chilly months arguing over how they wanted to sound in their second decade.”
+UCR Larry and Adam “were in the ‘Ain’t broke, don’t fix it’ camp while Bono and The Edge campaigned for changing everything.”
 TL They “ultimately emerged from a period of internal strife with another landmark album.”
 UCR

-“Unlike other U2 albums, it’s filled with sexual imagery, much of it quite disturbing…Few bands as far into their career as U2 have recorded an album as adventurous or fulfilled their ambitions quite as successfully as they do on Achtung Baby, and the result is arguably their best album.”
-AMG
+“Unlike other U2 albums, it’s filled with sexual imagery, much of it quite disturbing…Few bands as far into their career as U2 have recorded an album as adventurous or fulfilled their ambitions quite as successfully as they do on Achtung Baby.”
+AM “The result is arguably their best album,” AM” the record that reinvented U2 and created an exciting new framework for arena rock.”
+CM

 “Zoo Station”

-For “Zoo Station,” “Bono built a theme of dangerous escapism from pieces of a World War Ii-era tale where animals escaped from the Berlin Zoo after an overnight bombing.”
+“Zoo Station” featured “playful, nonsensical lyrics” AD in which “Bono built a theme of dangerous escapism from pieces of a World War Ii-era tale where animals escaped from the Berlin Zoo after an overnight bombing.”
 UCR It was one one of the last tracks completed for the album because Bono wasn’t satisfied with the vocal.

 “Even Better Than the Real Thing”